 Operation Gratitude includes an email address on their website for any questions that you still have after looking at their site: email@example.com

-Download a free printable flyer to which you can add your practice’s logo and contact information.
-Below is a tutorial to hopefully make it as easy as possible for you to customize this flyer, just keep in mind that the images for the tutorial were taken from Microsoft® Word for Mac ©2016 (Version 15.26).
+There are free downloadable flyer options below to which you can add your practice’s logo and contact information.
+Below the flyers is a tutorial from 2016 to hopefully make it as easy as possible for you to customize the flyer of your choice, just keep in mind that the images for the tutorial were taken from Microsoft® Word for Mac ©2016 (Version 15.26).
 Using a PC or a different version of Word might cause variations in what to look for as you put together your flyer.

 Tutorial – Step 1